lyokha/nginx-haskell-module/README.md

 *hs_a* which is not a good habit for nginx configuration files.
 I only wanted to show that upper nginx configuration levels being merged with lower levels behave as normally expected.

+There is another haskell directive *haskell_content* which accepts a haskell function to generate the HTTP response.
+The function may have one of the two
+types: *strictByteString-to-lazyByteString* and
+*strictByteString-to-3tuple(lazyByteString-String-Int)*.
+It must be exported with *NGX_EXPORT_DEF_HANDLER* in the first case and *NGX_EXPORT_HANDLER* in the second case.
+The part *String-Int* in the second case corresponds to desired content type and HTTP status.
+In the location */content* from the above example the directive *haskell_content* makes use of the function *fromMd* to generate HTML response from a markdown text.
+Function *fromMd* translates a markdown text to HTML using Pandoc library.

 What about doing some tests?
 Let's first start nginx.